 Different Engine Configurations by Air Intake

-Now you understand the different combustion cylinder configurations, but what about turbocharged and supercharged?
+Now you understand the different ICE configurations, but what about turbocharged and supercharged?
 You can classify engines according to the type of air intake system that they have, just as you can classify them according to the number and arrangement of cylinders in the block.

 Naturally Aspirated Engines.
 First, let’s discuss the naturally aspirated engine.
 With a naturally aspirated engine, the air intake depends only on atmospheric pressure.
 The air is not forced into the combustion cylinder in any way.
 Many smaller engines and sports cars use naturally aspirated engines.